RamenVentures/Operating-Manual/README.md

 ### 9. What is the unfair advantage?

 Will they be able to build one of the [7 Powers](https://medium.com/@chrisstoneman/notes-on-7-powers-foundations-of-business-by-hamilton-helmer-5d20cfecc753)?
-- Scale Economies: A business in which per unit cost declines as production volume increases.
+- **Scale Economies**: A business in which per unit cost declines as production volume increases.
-- Network Economies: The value of a service to each user increases as new users join the network.
+- **Network Economies**: The value of a service to each user increases as new users join the network.
-- Counter Positioning: A newcomer adopts a new, superior business model which the incumbent can’t copy because it would damage their existing business.
+- **Counter Positioning**: A newcomer adopts a new, superior business model which the incumbent can’t copy because it would damage their existing business.
-- Switching Costs: The value loss expected by a customer that would be incurred from switching to an alternative supplier for additional purchases.
+- **Switching Costs**: The value loss expected by a customer that would be incurred from switching to an alternative supplier for additional purchases.
-- Branding: The durable attribution of higher value to an objectively identical offering that arises from historic info about the seller.
+- **Branding**: The durable attribution of higher value to an objectively identical offering that arises from historic info about the seller.
-- Cornered Resource: Preferential access at attractive terms to a coveted asset that can independently enhance value.
+- **Cornered Resource**: Preferential access at attractive terms to a coveted asset that can independently enhance value.
-- Process Power: Embedded company organization and activity sets which enable lower costs and/or superior product.
+- **Process Power**: Embedded company organization and activity sets which enable lower costs and/or superior product.

 ### 10. Could this be a 50x?
 (4 in 1,000)